PredictiveSingularity/.github/profile/README.md

 ...
 It is Here...

 ...
-You are ready to organise Youself,
+You are ready to organise Information to manipulate the Futur,

-To be in the list of the fastest beings of the entire Universe.
+It will be the fastest beings of the entire Universe.

 If You really consider your-self an Intelligent Life Form, You must show It that...